Best Web Development Bachelor's Programs 2025

 Hakia Insight: New York University's Music and Audio Research Laboratory (MARL) and Applied Interactive Multimedia Laboratory position students at the forefront of web development research.

 Program Overview: New York University offers web development education primarily through its Tandon School of Engineering's M.S. in Computer Science program, which provides significant curriculum flexibility to tailor degrees toward web technologies, interactive media, and software engineering.
 Students can shape their studies around areas like web search technology, game engineering, and interactive data visualization while gaining a solid foundation in computer science fundamentals.
 The program is highly adaptive, allowing both full-time completion in 1-2 years and part-time study extending to 3+ years for working professionals.
 NYU's School of Professional Studies also offers technology-focused master's programs that complement web development skills, emphasizing practical, hands-on experience in the heart of New York City.
-With faculty who are industry experts and innovators at top organizations, students gain real-world insights and access to cutting-edge trends.
-The university's location in NYC provides unparalleled access to the world's business capital, where students can tap into the dynamic energy of the tech industry while building professional networks.
+With faculty who are industry experts and innovators at top organizations, students gain real-world insights and access to advanced trends.
+The university's location in NYC provides access to the world's business capital, where students can tap into the dynamic energy of the tech industry while building professional networks.

 Degree Programs: Web Programming and Applications Minor; MS Computer Science